-Direct habitat loss Impact on protected species Air quality Water quality Recreational pressures Water quantity Change in surrounding land use Invasive species Is SNP likely to impact upon this site No No No No No No No No Possible effects in combination with other plans • ed Local Plan includ on the integrity of t • is only permitted w here it can be demo onstrated that there e will not be an
+Direct habitat loss Impact on protected species Air quality Water quality Recreational pressures Water quantity Change in surrounding land use Invasive species Is SNPR likely to impact upon this site No No No No No No No No Possible effects in combination with other plans None.
+The adopted Local Plan includes policy to ensure that development is only permitted where it can be demonstrated that there will not be an adverse effect upon the integrity of the River Mease SAC.

-Direct habitat loss Impact on protected species Air quality Water quality Recreational pressures Water quantity Change in surrounding land use Invasive species Assessment of effects and why not considered significant why effects are likely.
-Conclusion: No significant effects
+Direct habitat loss Impact on protected species Air quality Water quality Recreational pressures Water quantity Change in surrounding land use Invasive species Assessment of effects and why not considered significant Conclusion: No significant effects